openebs/website/docs/main/user-guides/local-engine-user-guide/local-pv-zfs/advanced-operations/zfs-raw-block-volume.md

             claimName: block-claim
 ```

-As requested by application, a Raw block volume will be visible to it at the path /dev/xvda inside the pod.
+As requested by application, a raw block volume will be visible to it at the path /dev/xvda inside the pod.

 ```
 volumeDevices: